nasa-gcn/web-dev-bootcamp/syllabus/git-lecture.md

   - Commits can be thought of as snapshots along the timeline of a Git project.
 These snapshots contain the current contents of the index and the given log message describing the changes.
 The content to be committed can be specified in several ways:

-    - by using `git-add` to incrementally "add" changes to the index before using the commit command (Note: even modified files must be "added");
+    - `git-add`: incrementally "add" changes to the index before using the commit command (Note: even modified files must be "added");

-    - by using `git-rm` to remove files from the working tree and the index, again before using the commit command;
+    - `git-rm`: to remove files from the working tree and the index, again before using the commit command;

-    - by listing files as arguments to the commit command (without `--interactive` or `--patch switch`), in which case the commit will ignore changes staged in the index, and instead record the current content of the listed files (which must already be known to Git);
+    - by listing files as arguments to the commit command (without `--interactive` or `--patch` switch), in which case the commit will ignore changes staged in the index, and instead record the current content of the listed files (which must already be known to Git);

     - by using the -a switch with the commit command to automatically "add" changes from all known files (i.e. all files that are already listed in the index) and to automatically "rm" files in the index that have been removed from the working tree, and then perform the actual commit;